umyelab/LabGym/docs/installation/windows.md

    ![VS Build Tools Installer Screenshot][]

 3. Install [Python 3.10][].
 Scroll down to the bottom and click the `Windows installer (64-bit)` option.
-Run the installer and accept all default options.
+Run the installer and select "Add python to path" and "Disable long path limit".

    To test your Python installation, run the following command.
 If the version number prints out successfully, your Python installation is working.